Sign-up for 10% OFF your first order 🔐

 Many fabrics in this world are treated with chemicals to block the sun.
 This treatment wears out after a certain number of washes.
 Our fabrics, by contrast, are UPF 50+ thanks to the technology of the weave and the specific threads we use.
 They will always protect you regardless of what you do to them.
 All our fabrics (in all colours and styles) have been tested in laboratories so you can be confident they offer the maximum UPF 50+ rating.

 The t-shirts are light, moisture wicking and extremely comfortable.
 I live in them when I'm outdoors, on the beach, by the pool, at lunch or when exercising outside.
-Sales pitch over.
-But they’re great.
-Really.

 Conclusion

-For the sake of convenience, vanity and health, I think UPF clothing is actually quite an interesting and viable option for time outside.
+For the sake of convenience, vanity and health, I think sun protective and UPF clothing is actually quite an interesting and viable option for time outside.
 I prefer it to skincare but that's a personal thing.
 If you can find styles you like and that don't make you too hot, it might be worth considering.
 Just make sure you look out for the UPF symbol and get something that has a high level of protection.
 It's all very well covering up with other fabrics but if the sun goes right through them, they're not much use to you.